-Some of the most haunted hotels in America are in New Orleans.
-A smorgasbord of ghosts, spirits and paranormal activity can be found in New Orleans haunted hotels.
-You can explore some of these top haunted places, such as Hotel Monteleone, Dauphine Orleans Hotel and Lafitte Guest House where you may run into a few resident ghosts.
+Some of America's most haunted hotels are in New Orleans.
+A smorgasbord of ghosts, spirits, and paranormal activity can be found in New Orleans haunted hotels.
+You can explore or stay in some of these top haunted places, such as Hotel Monteleone, Dauphine Orleans Hotel, and Lafitte Guest House where you may run into a few resident ghosts.

 Hotel Maison de Ville

-The Hotel Maison de Ville is one of the top-rated hotels in the French Quarter.
+Located on Toulouse Street in the French Quarter, the Hotel Maison de Ville is one of New Orleans' top-rated hotels.
 It features luxury accommodations, one of the finest restaurants in the city and many other amenities that make it a top choice to stay in New Orleans.
 However, the hotel also has a few otherworldly guests.
+In fact, it's such a well-known haunt, the hotel is a stop on Ghost City Tours.
 Cottage number four is haunted by the ghost of soldier, and it's said that if you have the radio on inside the cottage, he'll change the station to a country music one every time.
 He's been seen to materialize a number of times during séances.
-Paranormal investigators have even picked up his voice through EVPs (Electronic Voice Phenomenon).
-Hotel guests have also reported hearing knocking sounds and disembodied voices, seeing unexplainable wet footprints and various apparitions dressed in vintage clothing walking the hallways.
+Paranormal investigators have even picked up his voice through EVPs (electronic voice phenomenon).
+Hotel guests have also reported hearing knocking sounds and disembodied voices, seeing unexplainable wet footprints, and various apparitions dressed in vintage clothing walking the hallways.

 The Andrew Jackson Hotel

-The Andrew Jackson Hotel is also located in the heart of the French Quarter, and it offers guests a relaxed atmosphere and spacious comfortable rooms.
-If you believe the rumors, it's also haunted by the ghost of Andrew Jackson.
+Also located in the French Quarter, the Andrew Jackson Hotel offers guests a relaxed atmosphere and spacious comfortable rooms.
+If you believe the rumors, it's also haunted by the ghost of Andrew Jackson and several school children.
 The hotel was built on the site of an old boarding school that burned to the ground, killing five children in the process.
 There have been several reports from guests who claim to have heard the sounds of children playing in the hotel courtyard during the middle of the night when nobody was around.

 The Hotel Monteleone offers its guests, including some high-profile movie stars and dignitaries, European-styled comfort and luxury.
 To paranormal investigators, this hotel is home to more than a dozen ghosts.
 There have been reports of a naked male ghost who wears only his Mardi Gras mask and visits certain rooms before he turns and disappears.
 There are also several accounts of apparitions walking the hallways.
 A ghost of a young child, reportedly grabs your hand, looks into your eyes and then fades away.
 There's also the restless spirit of a jazz singer heard wailing away in the middle of the night.